 - A. Snowmobile trails - 1.
-Develop plans for the Crystal Brook Snowmobile Bridge, including a proposal for the 20% sponsor cost share required by the Stewardship grant secured in 2013. - 2.
-Complete any remaining work needs on the new Whalen Creek Trail Bridge project. - 3.
-Apply for annual maintenance grant funding for un-funded trail segments
+Investigate re-route opportunities for trail 140, north from trail 4 to Trego, which has been closed due to easement loss.

-- 4. Apply for grant funding for any necessary bridge repairs or replacements, and other trail improvements. - 5.
-Install 911 marker signs. - 6.
+- 2. Attempt to secure funding to reroute trail 26 around a lost trail easement near Spider Lake. - 3.
+Apply for annual maintenance grant funding for un-funded trail segments - 4.
+Apply for grant funding for any necessary bridge repairs or replacements, and other trail improvements. - 5.
+Construct re-route around wetland area on Trail 8, east of the Waggoner Road.
+This area is a deep wetland that is very difficult to freeze. - 6.
+Rehabilitate portions of trail 8, near Webb Creek Drive, that are extremely washed and rutted. - 7.
+Install 911 marker signs. - 8.
 Continue legislative efforts to increase revenues into the snowmobile grant program.